X01XX/Unorthodox-Expert-System/README.md

 A final, exact, understanding is NOT the goal, just as there is a lot that I do not understand, but I can still muddle through life.
-It is also NOT the goal to take every possible sample, if you had a 64-bit state, it would not be practical to take every sample.This was a 10,000-pipe problem, at least for me.
+It is also NOT the goal to take every possible sample, if you had a 64-bit state, it would not be practical to take every sample.

-Dedicated to those who never had a chance, from someone who did.

 A "domain" is a state and a set of actions.
 There can be more than one domain.
 Each domain can use a state with an arbitrary number of bits, greater than 0.
 When a goal includes all domains, plans to achieve the goal will be made for each domain where its state is not within the domain goal.